isaaceindhoven/velocita-proxy/README.md

 ### Installing Velocita Proxy

 Velocita is available as a Docker image.
-There are three supported ways to run this image:
+There are two supported ways to run this image:

 1. Using [docker-compose](https://docs.docker.com/compose/):